 Cut your finger?
 Curcumin may accelerate the wound healing process by soothing irritation and oxidation.
 As more research evaluates turmeric's ability to support the body’s natural healing abilities, it could be used for a wide range of applications.

-One exciting study demonstrated how applying turmeric topically helps wounds.
-The results showed that turmeric supported collagen synthesis, improved wound contraction, and increased tissue strength and cell proliferation around the wound.
-Turmeric also showed antioxidant properties that help the healing process.
+Applying turmeric topically can help wounds.
+Turmeric supports collagen synthesis, improves wound contraction, and increases tissue strength and cell proliferation around a wound.
+Turmeric also shows antioxidant properties that help the healing process.

 3. Eases Aches and Discomfort

 Domesticated turmeric may ease knee discomfort.
 People who took turmeric experienced relief on par with more conventional options.
 The turmeric group also enjoyed more relief from joint stiffness, and further, reported fewer side effects than those following mainstream-oriented action plans.